 Understanding what kind of palliative care you want, or want for your family is an important part of end-of-life planning.
-A multidisciplinary team of healthcare professionals, including doctors, nurses, social workers, counsellors, or our specialist Polln doctors to provide unique medicinal cannabis support, can collaborate to create personalised care plans that cater to each patient's unique needs.
+A multidisciplinary team of healthcare professionals, including doctors, nurses, social workers, counsellors, expert doctors, can collaborate to create personalised care plans that cater to each patient's unique needs.

 Common Palliative Care Medications

 There is no one palliative care medication.
 Instead, a variety of medications may be prescribed to manage pain, control symptoms, and address specific medical needs.
 Some of the common palliative care medications that people may want to include in their end-of-life planning include: